Mary Alice Fisher, Ph.D., 2007, revised 2018 & 2021

 It is therefore especially important for Virginia mental health professionals to understand their ethical responsibilities and to know how to exercise their legal options when they receive a subpoena.
-If the patient does not want the requested information to be used as evidence in a court proceeding, filing a “motion to quash” is an essential step, both ethically and legally: Ethically it is important for protecting the confidentiality rights of patients (APA Committee on Legal Issues, 2006; Bennett et al., 2006; Koocher & Keith-Spiegel, 2008).
-Legally it is important because of both Virginia law (including the Virginia Supreme Court decision in Fairfax Hospital v.
-Curtis ,1997) and Federal HIPAA regulations (U.S. Department of Health & Human Services (HIPAA), 2009).
+If the patient does not want the requested information to be used as evidence in a court proceeding, filing a “motion to quash” is an essential step, both ethically and legally: Ethically it is important for protecting the confidentiality rights of patients (APA Committee on Legal Issues, 2016; Bennett et al., 2006; Knapp et al., 2016; Koocher & Keith-Spiegel, 2016).
+Legally it is important because of both Federal HIPAA regulations (U.S. Department of Health & Human Services (HIPAA), 2009) and Virginia law (including the Virginia Supreme Court decision in Fairfax Hospital v.
+Curtis, 1997).
+[See a summary of this Virginia case on the website of The Center for Ethical Practice HERE .

 A respected ethics text explains it as follows:

 Understanding the difference between a subpoena and a court order becomes critically important.
 A subpoena simply compels a response, and in some jurisdictions [including Virginia] an attorney can obtain one simply by asking the court clerk. . . .
 A court order, on the other hand, typically flows from a hearing before a judge and compels a disclosure unless appealed in a higher court.
 In the end, the court must decide what qualifies as protected or not.
-(Koocher & Keith-Spiegel, 2008, pp. 209-210).
+(Koocher & Keith-Spiegel, 2016, p.
+169).

 Fisher, in the APA Handbook of Ethics in Psychology, explained it similarly: